fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 This post builds on fzakaria's [article on setting up a binary cache on S3](https://fzakaria.com/2020/07/15/setting-up-a-nix-s3-binary-cache.html).

-### Caching in nix
+### Why use a remote cache

 When building derivations in Nix, it can be faster to fetch the built result instead of building it locally.
 By default, Nix comes with a cache (https://cache.nixos.org).

-By setting up our own binary cache, we can cache our own builds, and we want to use a private cache for things we don't want to be public.
+For our own paths (thing's you built), we're usually covered by `/nix/store`.
+However, there is a case for having a _remote_ cache, for example on CI, where each build is run on a pristine environment.
+By setting up our own remote binary cache, we can cache across machines.
+It's also possible to use a private cache for things we don't want to be public, such as your company's code.

 ### Before we start